-In short, it can be inferred that this rate helps in the prediction of a steady stream of income.
-An investor may be interested in investing in the shopping mall or medium shopping centres can earn a steady stream of income if he goes ahead with the investment.
-If the investor has to face a situation of low occupancy then, an investor has to pitch hard and locate more tenants who can occupy such vacant units.
+In short, it can be inferred that this rate helps predict a steady stream of income.
+An investor may be interested in investing in the shopping mall, or medium shopping centers can earn a steady stream of income if he goes ahead with the investment.
+If the investor has to face a situation of low occupancy, then an investor has to pitch hard and locate more tenants who can occupy such vacant units.

-The investor who is bugged with the problem of prolonged low occupancy rates suggests that the units are not well maintained or such units may be located at an undesirable location or the units may be brought up with bad construction materials.
-Apart from commercial real estates, the occupancy has major application in hospitals, hotels and senior housing units and call centres.
-In call centres, normally a team leader assesses how much time an associate spends in the call-in line with the allocated hours.
+The investor who is bugged with the problem of prolonged low occupancy rates suggests that the units are not well maintained, or such units may be located at an undesirable location, or the units may be brought up with bad construction materials.
+Apart from commercial real estate, the occupancy has significant applications in hospitals, hotels, and senior housing units and call centers.
+In call centers, usually, a team leader assesses how much time an associate spends in the call-in line with the allocated hours.